RainbowMaoer/Honor-of-Kings/README.md

 # Honor of Kings
-this is a whole stack project
+### This is a whole stack project
-the primary technology are nodejs, vue2 and element-ui
+The primary technology are nodejs, vue2 and element-ui